 - PayPal.
 PayPal combines both the security and the flexibility that buyers want.
 Their financial details are safe, plus they can select from different cards or bank accounts.

 - Other popular payment gateways.
-For example, at Quaderno we offer integrations with Stripe, Recurly, Braintree, or GoCardless.
+For example, at Quaderno we offer integrations with Stripe, Braintree, and GoCardless.

 2. Offer a “Checkout as Guest” option